dildeolupbiten/TkAstroDb/README.md

 ![img13](https://user-images.githubusercontent.com/29302909/96900630-fd2c7380-149a-11eb-826c-0d1cfc60b9fb.png)

 The default values of the **Orb Factors** can be seen above.
-However if users change the values, the changed values would be used as default for next calculations.
+However if users change the values, the changed values would be used as the default values for next calculations.

-**13.** When users completed selecting the options they want, they can start the process of finding the observed values.
+**13.** When users completed selecting the options they want, they could start the process of finding the observed values.
 In order to do that, users should come to the **Calculations** menu cascade then click the **Find Observed Values** menu button.
 Immediately, the calculation would start and users could watch the progress at the main window.

 ![img14](https://user-images.githubusercontent.com/29302909/96901528-108c0e80-149c-11eb-99ca-a8caa9c64130.png)

 After the calculation is completed, users should see a message that states that the calculation is completed.
 And also users should see a new nested directory in the main directory that includes the **output.log** and the **observed_values.xlsx** files.
-The name of the directories would change according to the selected category, house system, rodden rating, orb factors and checkbuttons.
+The name of the directories would change according to the selected category, house system, rodden ratings, orb factors and checkbuttons.

 ![img15](https://user-images.githubusercontent.com/29302909/96901522-0f5ae180-149c-11eb-96e9-f293e1910a0e.png)

-The **output.log** files includes the information of process.
+The **output.log** file includes the information of process.
 If an error occurs during the calculation process, the errors would be written to the **output.log** file.

 **14.** Users could use other menu buttons of the **Calculations** menu cascade after they found the observed values of different categories.
 Users could create control groups by selecting all the categories in the category list.
 That control group would be the largest control group that represents the whole database.
-However users could create even smaller control groups.
+Also users could create even smaller control groups.

 A control group could be both an indepenent category or a super category.
-Regarding the kind of the control group, users should specify the method that will be used in calculating the expected values.
+Regarding the kind of the control group, users should specify the method that would be used in calculating the expected values.

 For instance, if the user wants to use a super category as the control group, the method should be selected as **Subcategory**.
 Already by default the method is selected as **Subcategory**.
-However if users want to change the method of calculating the expected values, they should come to the **Options** menu cascade and select the **Method** menu button.
+However if users want to change the method that is used in calculating the expected values, they should come to the **Options** menu cascade and select the **Method** menu button.
 After clicked this menu button, a window like below should open.

 ![img16](https://user-images.githubusercontent.com/29302909/96903276-4d590500-149e-11eb-880a-0e315669a86a.png)